-Chances are high that the way you are trying to fix your social anxiety is leading to even more social anxiety.
+Chances are that the way you’re trying to fix your social anxiety is leading to more social anxiety.

-The reason for this has everything to do with Einstein’s famous quote:
+The reason for this has to do with Einstein’s over-quoted quote:

 A problem cannot be solved with the same level of thinking that created the problem.